vatesfr/xen-orchestra/doc/architecture/README.md

 ## Overview

-Here is a diagram giving an overview of what is Xen Orchestra:
+Here is a diagram giving an overview of what Xen Orchestra is:
 ![](./assets/xo-arch.jpg)

 Xen Orchestra is split in modules:
 - the core is "[xo-server](https://github.com/vatesfr/xo-server)", a daemon dealing directly with XenServer or XAPI capable hosts.
-This is where are stored users, and it's the center point for talking to your whole Xen infrastructure.
+This is where users are stored, and it's the center point for talking to your whole Xen infrastructure.
 - the Web interface is in "[xo-web](https://github.com/vatesfr/xo-web)": you are running it directly in your browser.
-The connection with "xo-server" is done via *WebSockets*
+The connection with "xo-server" is done via *WebSockets*.
-- "[xo-cli](https://github.com/vatesfr/xo-cli)" is a new module allowing to send order directly in command line
+- "[xo-cli](https://github.com/vatesfr/xo-cli)" is a new module allowing to send commands directly from the command line.

 We will use this modular architecture to add further parts later.
 It's completely flexible, allowing us to adapt Xen Orchestra in every existing work-flow.